plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Endings.md

 3. The Adventurer no longer has an interest in Adventuring; or,
 4. Any other ending the Player thinks is appropriate for their Adventurer.

-If the Player wants to continue playing, let them create a new Adventurer the next time Players Share Discoveries.
+If the Player wants to continue playing, they may create a new Adventurer the next time Players Share Discoveries.

 ## Goodbye

 After an Adventurer has an Ending, all other Players and Adventurers have a **Goodbye**.

-During a Goodbye each Player talks about what aspects of the Ending Adventurer they enjoyed.
-Then Players speak as their Adventurer saying goodbye to the Ending Adventurer.
+During a Goodbye the Players talks about what aspects of the Ending Adventurer they enjoyed.
+Then Players speak as their own Adventurer saying goodbye to the Ending Adventurer.

 After the Goodbye, return all cards in the zones of the Ending Adventurer's Player.